tobsenthomas2/Mechatronics_Term_Project/README.md

 | Hit | 1   | 0   | 1    | 0    | 0    |
 | Time to shoot | 1.2   | 6   | 1.01    | 3.76    | 2.01    |

+We created a matrix with all the values we wanted to compare and choose the best value for our use case.
+After we did that we saw, that only 5 attemts are too less and its not accurate enought, but we also had the feeling that the gun itself shoots random.
+So in the next itaration we would think more about that.

 Failed Test Trial:

 ![alt text](https://github.com/tobsenthomas2/Mechatronics_Term_Project/blob/main/BadTest.MOV)